ruiguo-bio/replong/README.md

 After compiling, canu should be add to the user path for RepLong to call.

 ## Run:
-	./replong/replong.sh -f <long reads input> -s <an estimate of the whole genome size> -t <place of temporary files>
+	./replong.sh -f <long reads input> -s <an estimate of the whole genome size> -t <place of temporary files>

+For example,
+	./replong.sh -f dmel.polished.fa -s 165M  -t ~/temp

+Please replace the "./replong.sh" with the actual path of replong to run it.

-The result fasta file will be place in the same folder of your current folder, and the temporary files will be deleted.
+The result fasta file will be place in the current folder, and the temporary files will be deleted.